Dichloroacetylene: Biological role and toxicity

 Dichloroacetylene causes neurological disorders, among other problems.

 Studies on male rats and rabbits have shown that inhalation of dichloroacetylene can cause tubular necrosis, focal necrosis, and other nephrotoxic effects.
 Additionally, the rabbits that were given dichloroacetylene experienced hepatotoxic and neuropathological effects.
 Inhalation of dichloroacetylene also causes benign tumors of the livers and kidneys of rats.
-The chemical also caused increased incidences of lymphomas.
+The chemical also caused increased instances of lymphomas.
 It also causes weight loss in animals.
 3.5% of a dose of dichloroacetylene remains in the corpses of male Wistar rats.
-The LD50s of mice exposed to dichloroacetylene are 124 parts per million for a 1-hour exposure by inhalation and 19 parts per million for a 6-hour exposure by inhalation.
+The LC50s of mice exposed to dichloroacetylene are 124 parts per million for a 1-hour exposure by inhalation and 19 parts per million for a 6-hour exposure by inhalation.
 The chemical is ingested primarily through glutathione-dependent systems.
 Glutathione also reacts with it.
-Hepatitic and renal glutathione S-transferases serve as catalysts to this reaction.
+Hepatic and renal glutathione S-transferases serve as catalysts to this reaction.
 While dichloroacetylene is nephrotoxic in rats, it does not show any signs of nephrotoxicity in humans.

 Dichloroacetylene has mutagenic effects on Salmonella typhimurium.

 The maximum safe concentration of dichloroacetylene in air is 0.1 parts per million.
-It is unsafe to store dichloroacetylene in close proximity to potassium, sodium, or aluminum powder.
+It is unsafe to store dichloroacetylene in close proximity to potassium, sodium, or aluminium powder.

-Like trichloroethylene, dichloroacetylene is metabolized to DCVC in vivo.
+Like trichloroethylene, dichloroacetylene is metabolized to S-(1,2-dichlorovinyl)-L-cysteine (DCVC) in vivo.

 According to the Department of Transportation, it is forbidden to ship dichloroacetylene.